SonarSource/sonar-scanner-npm/README.md

 - `parameters` _Map_
   - `serverUrl` _String_ (optional) The URL of the SonarQube server.
 Defaults to http://localhost:9000
+  - `login` _String_ (optional) The login used to connect to the SonarQube server up to version 9.
+Empty by default.
-  - `token` _String_ (optional) The token used to connect to the SonarQube/SonarCloud server.
+  - `token` _String_ (optional) The token used to connect to the SonarQube server v10+ or SonarCloud.
 Empty by default.
   - `options` _Map_ (optional) Used to pass extra parameters for the analysis.
 See the [official documentation](http://redirect.sonarsource.com/doc/analysis-parameters.html) for more details.
 - `callback` _Function_ (optional)
   Callback (the execution of the analysis is asynchronous).